the-isf-academy/making-with-code-zola/site/content/courses/cs10/unit00/labs/lab0_fresh/_index.md

 ### **[1] Trivia File**

-Customize your `trivia.txt` file to include prompts about yourself.
+{{< code-action >}} Start by running `python3 game.py` on your Pi over an SSH connection.

+This program plays a basic version of the trivia game you will be completing for this lab.

+The `trivia.txt` file contains the questions used in the game.
 When everyone has completed the lab, we will take turns playing through everyone's game.

-The format for the question types can be found in the [README.md](http://)
+The format for the question types can be found in the `README.md`.

 <br>

-{{< code-action >}} Customise `trivia.txt` to questions of your choosing.
+{{< code-action >}} Start by customise `trivia.txt` to questions of your choosing.
+For now, don't add more than 3 question (you can add more after you finish the other parts of the lab).

 <br>